-The Archie Foundation is entirely funded by voluntary local contributions, and we are incredibly grateful to each and every one of our donors, volunteers, trustees and dedicated staff members across Grampian, Highland, Tayside and further afield.
-Everything we do and achieve is thanks to their tireless support and it really does mean so much to so very many people.
+The Archie Foundation is entirely funded by voluntary local contributions and we are deeply indebted to each and every one of our donors, volunteers, trustees and dedicated staff members across Grampian, Highland, Tayside and further afield.
+Everything we do and achieve is thanks to their tireless support which really does mean so much to so very many people.